floschl/pysamosa/README.md

 # PySAMOSA

-This framework provides a Python implementation for retracking open ocean and coastal waveforms of SAR satellite altimetry, which are based on the open ocean power return echo waveform model SAMOSA2 [1].
+This framework provides a Python implementation for retracking open ocean and coastal waveforms from SAR satellite altimetry, which are based on the open ocean power return echo waveform model SAMOSA2 [1].

 The following satellite altimetry missions are supported and validated: